lnkn/blog/src/pages/post-5-recipe-Peanut_Butter_Blossoms/index.md

 description : These deliciously soft peanut butter cookies are topped with a hersey kiss to give you the best combination out there- peanut butter and chocolate.
 Who else agrees that peanut butter and chocolate are truly one of the best duos?
 Well, whether your are baking for a holiday party or just to bake, I highly recommend these bites of goodness!
 date: '2018-12-11'
 image: PeanutButterBlossom2.jpeg
-lead: TIme to dive into these bad boys...
+lead: Time to dive into these bad boys...
 ---
 <i>These deliciously soft peanut butter cookies are topped with a hersey kiss to give you the best combination out there- peanut butter and chocolate.
 Who else agrees that peanut butter and chocolate are truly one of the best duos?
 Well, whether you do or not, I am sure that you will enjoy these bites of goodness! </i>